GeovanniG/GeovanniG.github.io/content/posts/what-to-url-encode.md

 When submitting HTTP requests, it is necessary to encode the URL, otherwise, our requests may be misunderstood.
 This is especially true when submitting requests from a more legacy system.
 Some modern frameworks and web browsers will automatically URL encode URLs on your behalf.
 However, it's still a good practice to manually encode URLs that you generate to ensure that they are properly formatted and compatible with all web browsers and servers.

 In this post we did not discuss the header and body of a request.
 The good news is that these can be left as is and do not need to be encoded.
 We are free to include spaces and all characters that should normally be encoded in a URL, as is.
 A perfect example of this is the Authorization header.
-This header contains spaces and special characters with no enoding necessary.
+This header contains spaces and special characters with no encoding necessary.
 The body does however need to conform to the format specified in the `Content-Type` header.

 Thanks for reading!